evelyna0008/github-tutorial/README.md

 the command line and you can use git to take snapshots of your code.
 * **Github** is more for collaboration, and you can store your code in the cloud.
 Github also tracks changes in your code
 and you are able to collaborate with others in the web, if anyone adds changes or deletes any code you are able to
-track the changes made.
+track the changes made. *Github cannot work without git*.

 ---
 ## Initial Setup
 ####Creating a Github Account
 * Creating a Github account adds snapshots of your code up to the cloud and allows others to look, clone, and modify your code

-* to setup your github account you need to
+####SSH Key
+* the _Secure Shell_ or _Secure Socket Shell_ will generate on your github when you create a new repository, The SSH keys allows you
+to get access to your files on a local machine when you put your files on a remote.

+####`git config`
+*